damthineth/multiple_docking-python/README.md

 # How to do multiple docking using python
 ## Introduction

 Here I have given the guideline to proceed multiple docking using two simple python codes.
 By using this scripts, you can dock multiple ligands with a single protein.
-In here, I have docked 3 ligands with a protein(PDB ID:1EBZ).
+Here, I have docked 3 ligands with a protein(PDB ID:1EBZ).

 First of all, you should create 5 new folders: **protein**, **ligands**, **config**, **output**, and **logs**
   - protein: protein in pdbqt format